andykee/lentil/docs/user_guide/planes.rst

 * The :class:`~lentil.Flip` plane flips a wavefront about its x, y, or both x and y axes.

+Finally, some special purpose planes are described in :ref:`user_guide.planes.dispersive`.

 Plane
 =====
 Lentil's |Plane| class represents a discretely sampled plane in an optical model.
 Planes